jpotts18/mean-stack-relational/README.md

-## Warning: This project is out of date.
-I would love contributions but I don't plan to make the updates myself.

 MEAN Stack Relational ![Mean Stack Build Status](https://travis-ci.org/jpotts18/mean-stack-relational.png)
 =====================
 The main idea for this repository is shamelessly stolen from [http://mean.io](http://mean.io).
 It says: